univention/guardian/README.md

 If you choose `fast_api_oauth` the local keycloak started in the compose file will be used.
 The username is `dev:univention`.
 The admin credentials for keycloak are `admin:admin`.

+_Note: If you want to use the keycloak supplied by the docker compose file, _you need to add traefik to your /etc/hosts file: `127.0.0.1 traefik`.

 You can use your own keycloak by changing `OAUTH_ADAPTER__WELL_KNOWN_URL`.
 You might need to change `SSL_CERT_FILE` and provide a cert file.